Semi drives off highway in Madrid, strikes two parked cars

 The cause of the accident is still under investigation.

-A representative for Walmart said they were aware of the situation, but that Olsen is a third-party hauler.
-The company was continuing to look into the accident and would release more information after speaking with the driver, the representative said.
+A representative for Walmart said Olsen was a third-party hauler.
+The company is aware of the situation and was continuing to look into the accident, the representative said, and that more information would be released after talking to the driver.